realcryptonight2/debian-install-scripts/README.md

 These are the debian scripts I use.

 # Pre install requirements.
-To use this install script you need to create a config.cnf file.\n This config file will store your DirectAdmin license key and username.\n
+To use this install script you need to create a config.cnf file.
-\n
+This config file will store your DirectAdmin license key and username.

-First create a file and call it config.cnf\n
+First create a file and call it config.cnf
 Then add the following to the config.cnf file:
 ```
 # DirectAdmin settings